-SEOUL, South Korea — The Latest on the tensions on the Korean Peninsula (all times local):
+SEOUL, South Korea — The Latest on South Korea and China agreeing to talks to improve ties (all times local):

 Japanese Prime Minister Shinzo Abe has met with NATO Secretary General Jens Stoltenberg in Tokyo to discuss cooperation in addressing security challenges, including North Korea’s nuclear tests and ballistic missile launches.

 They said in a joint statement following their meeting Tuesday that they “condemn in the strongest terms North Korea’s nuclear tests and ballistic missile launches, which are in flagrant violation of multiple United Nations Security Council resolutions.”

 They also called on U.N. member states “to implement fully and transparently” relevant U.N.
 Security Council resolutions, and to “apply decisive pressure on the North Korean regime to abandon its nuclear and ballistic missile” programs.